 Two great hikes take you through habitats that range from oak savanna and chaparral to woodland.
 On the summit, a diversity of wildflowers and wildlife can be found along the trails.
 Spring can provide some of the best viewing times.
 More information.

 A chunky bird the shape of a wren with a short stubby tail, found in western streams, the American Dipper is North America's only truly aquatic songbird.
 It catches all of its food underwater in swiftly flowing streams by swimming and walking on the stream bottom.
 Stands about 7 to 8 ½ inched tall.

 Denman Wildlife area

-Canada Geese mate for life.
-Pairs are breaking off from their flocks to find nesting sites.
+Canada Geese mate for life and pairs are breaking off from their flocks to find nesting sites.
 They will begin claiming and defending a small pond or at least a portion of a larger pond for nesting.

 For a great birding trail along the southern coast, visit Oregon Birding Trails.

 Whale watching is good along the coast through the end of May.
 The northern migration occurs March through May and whales will be cruising closer to shore than they do on the southern migration.
 Viewing points within Curry County from north to south are Battle Rock, Cape Sebastian, Cape Ferrelo and Harris Beach State Park.
 4/8/14.